aakashbapna/flutter_mlkit_vision/README.md

 ## Getting Started
+*** VERY EARLY VERSION ***

-ONLY BARCODE SCANNING WORKS AS OF NOW, please feel free to fork and add support for other vision apis.
+ONLY BARCODE SCANNER WORKS ON ANDROID, please feel free to fork and add support for other vision apis.